Terms of Service

 Mercury reserves the right to cancel Customer's account without notice due to non-payment.
 In the event that Customer fails to timely make full payment of each invoice, Mercury reserves the right to charge interest, late fees, and/or reactivation charges to Customer's account, and to pass any collection costs on to Customer.

-In the event of cancellation by Customer, Customer must contact Mercury in one of the following manners: (a) via mail with proof of receipt properly addressed to: Mercury Network Corporation, Attn: Customer Service, 2719 Ashman St Ste 1, Midland, MI 48640-4434, or (b) via telephone to a Mercury Network Customer Service representative at 989-837-3790, followed by written confirmation by Customer with proof of receipt, properly addressed to and received by Mercury within ten (10) days from the date of telephone cancellation.
+In the event of cancellation by Customer, Customer must contact Mercury in one of the following manners: (a) via mail with proof of receipt properly addressed to: Mercury Telecom, Attn: Customer Service, 2719 Ashman St, Midland, MI 48640-4434, or (b) via telephone to a Mercury Telecom Customer Service representative at 989-837-3790, followed by written confirmation by Customer with proof of receipt, properly addressed to and received by Mercury within ten (10) days from the date of telephone cancellation.
 Notification of cancellation MUST be accompanied by the Customer's Mercury account number and password in order for a cancellation to be effectuated.

 NON-USAGE OF AN ACCOUNT IS NOT CANCELLATION.
 Customer is responsible for full payment on all accounts whether or not the account is ever utilized.
 All original unopened software must be returned to Mercury in order for Customer to be entitled to any refund.
 In the event that Customer fails to return the original unopened software to Mercury, Customer will be billed for a minimum of one month's service.